 No terrariums.
 No myths.
 No nonsense.

 Provide partial sunlight, several hours of direct sun with bright filtered light during the rest of the day.
 Avoid full shade.
+Sun is the key element in getting your plant to grow pitchers.
+The energy provided by photosynthesis is what grows the traps, and the light from the sun is essential to producing good color.

 THE ULTIMATE CARNIVOROUS PLANT GUIDE FOR BEGINNERSIn this concise ebook, Jacob Farin, co-owner of Sarracenia Northwest, will show you how to think like a professional carnivorous plant grower to keep your first carnivorous plant alive and healthy.
 You will learn specifics about sunlight, water, and soil.
 You will also learn how to troubleshoot the most common problems that new growers face.
 When you gain experience growing the most common carnivorous plants in cultivation, you will have the knowledge base to grow other plants with greater confidence.